 For more details about specific APIs, refer to the API reference found in the online help.

-Several sample applications are included in the Samples folder developed in VB6, VC6, VB.NET, C#, VC7, and Excel.
+Several sample applications are included in the Samples folder developed in VB6, VC++, VB.NET, C#, Excel, and more.

 All QLM Pro samples are located in the folder:

 C:\Users\Public\Documents\Quick License Manager\Samples\qlmpro

 - Windows\DotNet\C#\QlmWizardSample- This sample shows how to add online activation to your C# Windows Forms application by using the QLM License Wizard .NET Control.

 - Windows\DotNet\C#\QlmControlSample - This sample shows how to add online activation to your C# Windows Forms application by using the QLM .NET Activation Control.